+Fiscal support is expected to continue to offset monetary tightening, said the World Bank.
 It expected government policies will continue to support growth, contain financial risks, and encourage a rebalancing of the economy to more of a focus on consumption.

 The US economy is projected to grow 2.1 per cent this year, 0.1 percentage point lower than the World Bank's forecast in January.
 However, it raised the forecast for US growth in 2018, up 0.1 percentage point to 2.2 per cent.
 The growth will again slow to 1.9 percent in 2019, as it moves closer to potential.

 Tax cuts and infrastructure programs could lead to stronger-than-expected growth in the short term, but also to a more rapid increase in interest rates.